Amazon's Female Defenders Denounce 'Macho' Repression and Demand Rights

 Added Margoth Escobar, a 63-year-old small business owner and mestiza woman who lives in the city of Puyo in the Ecuadorian Amazon: "I've seen ugly aggressions committed...I saw [the police] beat three women and throwing them to the ground, I saw them beat a boy who was playing the drums, until his head bled."

 What's more, added Escobar, the government has been known to release 'sabatinas'--or national news bulletins through which the president informs people of weekly events and activities--which describe activists as "infantile environmentalists," "stone throwers," "lazy," and "the usual suspects."
-Correa has publicly referred to Escobar herself as a "crazy old lady."
+Correa publicly referred to Escobar as a "crazy old lady."

-Late last month, Indigenous women leaders including Montalvo gathered in New York to sign a historic Defenders of Mother Earth treaty (pdf).
+Late last month, Indigenous women leaders, including Montalvo, gathered in New York to sign a historic Defenders of Mother Earth treaty (PDF).

 Citing rampant capitalism and commodification, the treaty states: "We understand that we do not have the time to change this system in the manner in which these systems are normally changed.
 We understand we have run out of time."